Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 Here is a list of township and borough websites.

-If you are voting by absentee ballot, you may come into the Voter Services Office to vote instead of applying by mail.
+If you are voting by absentee or mail-in ballot, you may come into the Voter Services Office to vote instead of applying by mail or online.
 We will process your application and hand you your ballot; you may then vote your ballot in the office and hand it back in, or take it home with you.
 Please contact the office to verify that ballots are available prior to coming in to vote.

-Reminder - the last day to apply for an absentee ballot is 5 pm the Tuesday before Election Day.
+Reminder - the last day to apply for an absentee or mail-in ballot is 5 pm the Tuesday before Election Day.
 Postmarks do not apply.

 Deadline for filing an annual appeal is August 1 to be effective for the following tax year.
 Filing Fees: This is a non-refundable processing fee.
 Check or money order made payable to: Montgomery County Treasurer for each application.
 Single Family Residential or Individually Owned Condominium (excluding apartments) - fifty dollars ($50.00) Residential (multi-family) (duplexes) - one hundred dollars ($100.00) Commercial and Industrial (including apartments) - two hundred dollars ($200.00) Preferentially Assessed Properties (Act 319, Act 515) - fifty dollars ($50.00) Exemptions - two hundred dollars ($200.00)